Montréal’s award-winning bars

 Bisou Bisou

-Inspired by Mediterranean-style aperitivo culture, Bisou Bisou’s drinks menu is a testament to their passion for sherry, vermouth, amari and all matters of fortified wines.
+Inspired by Mediterranean-style aperitivo culture, Bisou Bisou’s drinks menu is a testament to their passion for sherry, vermouth, Amari, and all matters of fortified wines.
 The signature cocktails are low alcohol (ABV) or even “spirit-free” and accompanied by small bites of cheese, charcuterie, conservas and bread from neighbour La Cave à Manger.

 Website

-Bar Henrietta
+Bar Bello

 Website